nullbyte91/genai-cookbook/README.md

 ---
 #### 3.5.5.2 Gradient Accumulation
 Gradient accumulation is a technique used to compute gradients in smaller chunks rather than processing the entire batch at once.
 In this method, the model performs forward and backward passes on smaller mini-batches, accumulating the gradients over several iterations.
 Once the desired number of mini-batches has been processed, the optimizer updates the model parameters.
 This approach allows the use of larger effective batch sizes than what the GPU memory can typically handle.
 However, it's worth noting that the extra forward and backward passes required for accumulation can lead to slower training times.

+> **_IMPORTANT_** Its also a hyperparameter used for improving your fine-tuning task. </b>The primary motivation for using gradient accumulation is to simulate the effect of training with a larger batch size than can physically fit into the GPU memory at once.</b>

+The "effective batch size" achieved is the product of the per-device batch size (micro-batch size) and the number of gradient accumulation steps: Effective_Batch_Size = per_device_train_batch_size * gradient_accumulation_steps.
+This technique allows practitioners to leverage the potential benefits of large batch training (e.g., more stable gradients, potentially better performance as suggested by recent SFT research) even when using hardware with limited VRAM.38 It is often a necessary technique for fine-tuning large LLMs or achieving very large effective batch sizes on standard GPUs.

 ```python
 training_args = TrainingArguments(